 Was this I wondered, why ancient Vedic and Ayurvedic texts put so much emphasis on harmonizing human activity with the cycles of the sun, moon and solar system?
-Today their teachings on propitious hours, days and moon phases for meditation, sadana and asana has largely been washed out of modern yoga practice as irrelevant superstition – yet the new science of Chronobiology increasingly confirms that within every moon phase and daily cycle – there are peak times for everything.
+Today their teachings on propitious hours, days and moon phases for meditation and asana have largely been washed out of modern yoga practice as irrelevant superstition – yet the new science of chronobiology increasingly confirms that within every moon phase and daily cycle – there are peak times for everything.

 Dharma Sing Khalsa MD, author of Meditation as Medicine: Activate the Power of Your Healing Force suggests – if this transition between sleep and waking does not occur in tandem with our natural circadian rhythm, it can “diminish the production of stimulating neurochemicals, and leave people groggy and depressed all day.
-Or it can cause the opposite effect, the overproduction of the stress hormonal cortisol, which can cause agitation, immune dysfunction, memory loss and premature aging. “
+Or it can cause the opposite effect, the overproduction of the stress hormone cortisol, which can cause agitation, immune dysfunction, memory loss and premature aging.”

 Ancient Ayurvedic texts are also full of instructions on observing the cycles of the moon.
-Different phases of the moon were believed to have different energetic forces that could be harnessed through appropriate breathing exercises or meditations.
 And while we regard these idea’s as folklore, studies referenced by Douglas Rushkoff in Present Shock, When Everything Happens NOW suggest that our brain is dominated by a different neurotransmitter during each moon phase.

-At the beginning of the new moon acetylcholine (associated with heightened attention) is predominant, nearer to the full moon a uptake in serotonin occurs (the feel good chemical that gets boosted by antidepressants) and as the moon wanes our dopamine (responsible for reward driven learning) increases.
-Finally in the last moon phase we are dominated by norepinephrine (an arousal chemical that regulates the flight or fight response, anxiety and other instinctual behaviors).
+At the beginning of the new moon acetylcholine (associated with heightened attention) is predominant, nearer to the full moon an uptake in serotonin occurs (the feel good chemical that gets boosted by antidepressants) and as the moon wanes our dopamine (responsible for reward driven learning) increases.
+Finally, in the last moon phase, we are dominated by norepinephrine (an arousal chemical that regulates the flight or fight response, anxiety and other instinctual behaviours).

-So is it so far-fetched to consider that guided by the moon phases, the yogi’s various rituals, sadhanas, and proscriptions, might have indeed intensified states of consciousness or even altered their biology?
-If we perform the same routines and sequence of postures day in and day out – paying little attention to the effects on our physiology of the changing hours, days and moon phases – are we out of rhythm with the cycles of nature?
+So if we perform the same routines and sequence of postures day in and day out – paying little attention to the effects on our physiology of the changing hours, days and moon phases – are we out of rhythm with the cycles of nature?

-So I wondered, beyond someone inventing an Yoga App that meshes our chronotype with moon phases and circadian rhythms was there a simple way to put the yoga of time into practice?
+So I wondered, beyond someone inventing a Yoga App that meshes our chronotype with moon phases and circadian rhythms, was there a simple way to put the yoga of time into practice?
 And this brings me back to the lovely plant embodiment exercise with which I introduced this post – because it granted me a clarifying epiphany.
 The answer was within the body – as always.

 Utilizing the great yogic metaphor of body as tree, this meditation instructs us to “ Find a patch of sunlight.
 Stand tall, let your feet sink into the ground below you, and close your eyes.
 Reach your bare arms outward and feel the sun warm your skin…feel the lift and lilt as your leaves and stems reach for more sunlight…”